esrille/ibus-hiragana/docs_md/en/usage.md

 You can also use the up and down arrow keys to select the candidate.
 Later, the most recently selected word will appear first in the candidate list when you convert the same homonym again.

+### Hints

-**Hint**: If you enable the [Use LLM for candidate selection](settings.html#llm) option, Hiragana IME will pre-select the most probable candidate using a Large Language Model.
+- If you enable the [Use LLM for candidate selection](settings.html#llm) option, Hiragana IME will pre-select the most probable candidate from homonyms using LLM.
-For example, when converting 'きどう', the pre-selected candidate changes according to the surrounding context as follows:

-- ￹地球￺ちきゅう￻の<span style="background-color:#d1eaff">￹軌道￺きどう￻</span>
-- パソコンの<span style="background-color:#d1eaff">￹起動￺きどう￻</span>

-**Hint**: Words not included in the Hiragana IME dictionaries won't appear in the candidate list when you press the <span class='key'>変換</span> key.
+- Words not included in the Hiragana IME dictionaries won't appear in the candidate list when you press the <span class='key'>変換</span> key.
 You can add new words to your [user dictionary](settings.html#dictionary).

 ## Entering Words with Okurigana {: #input-okurigana}